BeeyondCereal

 • Subscribe

 Do you love spinach dip as much as I do?
-It's my go-to favorite bread dip and I love it cold, hot, store-bought or homemade.
-These easy little muffin cups are perfect for helping to portion control those of us with little restraint.
+It's my go to bread dip no matter how it's served, cold, hot, store bought, or homemade.
+Turning it into individual muffin cup bread bowls makes portion control a little easier, which is always appreciated.

 Jump to: